ellepannitto/my-website/content/activities/inputs.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Followed"
+#title = "Followed"
-subtitle = "Some of the places I've been to, people I've met, the series of breadcrumbs I followed to end up where I am"
+#subtitle = "Some of the places I've been to, people I've met, the series of breadcrumbs I followed to end up where I am"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "2"
+  columns = "1"

 [design.background]
   # Apply a background color, gradient, or image.